The start of the 21st century brought audiences a movie with one of the most thought-out and poignant soundtracks of all time.

 There is nothing quite like listening to the original version of ‘Hard Time Killing Floor Blues’ by blues artist Skip James.
 His haunting voice and rolling guitar picking is an experience like no other for fans of early delta blues.
 Chris Thomas King covers this gritty song for the film.
 Speculation of the song’s meaning points to African-Americans who left the south to find a better life in Chicago during the depression, only to find tougher conditions.

-Related: Start over with these songs about a fresh start.
+Related: songs about a fresh start.

 Keep on the Sunny Side – The Whites